sparsetech/pine/README.md

 [![Build Status](http://ci.sparse.tech/api/badges/sparsetech/pine/status.svg)](http://ci.sparse.tech/sparsetech/pine)
 [![Maven Central](https://img.shields.io/maven-central/v/tech.sparse/pine_2.12.svg)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22tech.sparse%22%20AND%20a%3A%22pine_2.12%22)

 Pine is a functional HTML5 and XML library for the Scala platform.
 It supports parsing, manipulating and rendering of HTML.
 Pine provides type-safe bindings for HTML5 generated from [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
-It implements an immutable tree which can be created directly from compile-time or runtime HTML/XML content.
+Tree nodes are immutable and can be constructed from compile-time or runtime HTML/XML content.
 The tree may be manipulated and rendered back as HTML or as a browser node.

 ## Features
 * Immutable and typed trees
 * Type-safe bindings, generated from MDN
 * Support for custom elements and attributes
-* HTML5 and XML parser (recursive descent)
+* HTML5 and XML parser based on recursive descent
 * Macros for compile-time HTML string/file parsing
 * Tree manipulation
 * Rendering as HTML strings